walterhiggins/ScriptCraft/README.md

 # Bukkit Configuration
 ## (You can ignore this if using CanaryMod)

-ScriptCraft also works with Bukkit Plugin and uses the Bukkit Configuration API.
+ScriptCraft works with Bukkit Plugin and uses the Bukkit Configuration API.
 On first loading, ScriptCraft will create a config.yml file in the plugins/scriptcraft/ directory.
 This file looks like this &hellip;